Memberships aren't new. Gyms have run them forever. But entertainment venues are different.

 Your guests don't come every day.
 They come for a birthday, a date night, a weekend with friends — once or twice a month.
 That means you can't copy the gym playbook.
 Unlimited access at a flat monthly fee doesn't work when guests don't visit often enough to feel like they're getting their money's worth.

-The venues getting memberships right are building programs that feel like VIP access to experiences — not unlimited access to a facility.
+The venues getting memberships right in 2026 are building programs that feel like VIP access to experiences — not unlimited access to a facility.

-This guide covers the five plan types that work, how to structure benefits, how to price (and the full revenue math), how to launch without overcomplicating it, and how to keep members from canceling.
+This guide covers why memberships matter for entertainment venues, the five plan types that actually work, how to structure benefits, how to price (with full revenue math), how to launch without overcomplicating it, and how to keep members from canceling.

-Whether you run a bowling center, golf sim venue, FEC, or any other activity-based entertainment space — this is the playbook.
+Whether you run a bowling center, golf sim venue, family entertainment center, or any other activity-based entertainment space — this is the playbook.

 Types of Membership Plans